gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Play Framework Support (i)

 Gradle now supports building [Play](https://www.playframework.com/) applications for Play versions 2.2.x and 2.3.x.
+This is the initial iteration of the plugin.

-See the new user guide section about using the [`play` plugin](userguide/play_plugin.html).
+Future releases will increase the support for other features and versions of the Play Framework.
+The Gradle distribution comes with several sample builds using Play for you to try out.

-TBD
+See the new User Guide section about using the [`play` plugin](userguide/play_plugin.html).

 ### Support for verifying Gradle wrapper distribution download against SHA-256 hash